About the Bangor Area Homeless Shelter

-Need Help?
+Need Help with housing?
 The Maine Sate Housing Authority helps people with mortgage programs, fuel assistance, eviction prevention program, and rental programs.
 Click the link to contact them Maine Housing -Maine State Housing Authority

 Click Here to find help and other resources in our area

-Cedar Street Apartments: Are efficiency apartments in the top floor of our building.
-We like to use them for more vulnerable guests who experience barriers in getting housing.
-Whether it be mental health or past criminal history.
+Cedar Street Apartments: There are 6 long-term efficiency rental apartments on the top floor of our building for people who experience barriers in getting housing.

 Partnership with Fresh Start Sober Living: In 2023, we partnered with Fresh Start Sober Living to bring an additional recovery house to the community.
 We purchased a home in Bangor and lease it to Fresh Start.
 It houses 10 to 12 men who were previously experiencing homelessness or at risk of experiencing homelessness to provide them a safe, stable environment to call home and maintain their sobriety.